I write in prose, and it’s true enough that in one way or another most of

 ebook reader) there’s an A5 PDF which would work better.
 Just click here.

-I’d finished but which needs more work (don’t they always).
-I’ll post more
+thought I’d finished but which needs more work (don’t they always).
+I’ll

-of Marking Time.
-The piece is carefully autobiographical, considering how we make sense
+part of Marking Time.
+The piece is carefully autobiographical, considering how we make

-of our lives by making stories of them, the past contained in chapters or anecdotes.
+sense of our lives by making stories of them, the past contained in chapters or